30562 - MACHINE LEARNING AND ARTIFICIAL INTELLIGENCE

 The mission of the course is to introduce the students to state-of-the-art approaches of modern artificial intelligence.
-The course will focus on deep learning architectures at the frontier of current research and applications, including image classification, image generation, speech processing, translation, recommender systems, reinforcement learning, AI in healthcare and biology and language modelling.
+The course will focus on deep learning architectures at the frontier of current research and applications, including image classification, image generation, translation, recommender systems, reinforcement learning, and more.

 - Describe how state-of-the-art deep learning systems work